ericaramires/restapi-flask-/README.md

 Access to a MongoDB instance (for the production environment, usually a cluster on MongoDB Atlas; for development/testing, it can be local or Docker).

-1. Create and Activate a Virtual Environment (Recommended) python -m venv venv
+1. Create and Activate a Virtual Environment (Recommended) First, create the virtual environment:

+python -m venv venv

+Then, activate it based on your operating system:

 On Linux/macOS: